detule/odbc-cli/README.md

 Notes:
 * In theory, this package should work under Windows, MacOS, as well as Linux.
 I can only test Linux; help testing and developing on the other platforms (as well as Linux) is very much welcome.
 * The main supporting package, [**cyanodbc**](https://github.com/cyanodbc/cyanodbc) comes as a pre-compiled wheel.
 It requires a modern C++ library supporting the C++14 standard.
-The cyanodbc linux wheel is built on Ubuntu 16 - not exactly bleeding edge.
+The cyanodbc Linux wheel is built on Ubuntu 16 - not exactly bleeding edge.
 Anything newer should be fine.

 ## Usage